Understanding Mr. Caudill's Use of Aricept for Alzheimer's Disease

 Dosage and Administration

 Aricept is typically prescribed in tablet form, with the dosage starting at 5 mg once daily and potentially increasing to 10 mg once daily after four to six weeks, depending on the patient's response and tolerance.
-The medication is usually taken at bedtime to minimize gastrointestinal side effects.
+In practice, the medication is usually taken at bedtime to minimize gastrointestinal side effects.
 It is crucial to follow the prescribed dosage and not to stop or adjust the medication without consulting a healthcare professional.

 Important Considerations for Caregivers